TheColorPlum/IBOB/docs/backend.md

 - `GET /`: Returns the sign-in page.
 - `GET /manifest.json`: Returns the app's Blockstack manifest.
 Blockstack requires that this URL is defined in order to log users in.
 - `GET /initialization`: Returns a page to start up the user's user-server.
 They have to enter some info, and then click a button to spin it up.
-- `POST /create-user-server?requester=<requester>`: Upon receiving this request, the app spins up a new user-server for a particular user.
+- `POST /create-user-server?requester=<requester>`: Upon receiving this request, the app send the site admins (i.e. us) a message to spin up a new user-server for the sender.
+The admins will send back an email to the provided email address when the user-server is ready.
 This request must be *signed* by the sender, to ensure that only that user can create their user-server.
   - Request body (sample):
     ```json
-    {"privateKey": "..."}
+    {"email": "bob@gmail.com", "timestamp": "2017-10-23T18:25:43.511Z"}
     ```

-  - Response, if successful (sample). `ip` is the IP address of the new user-server.
+  - Response (sample), if successful.
     ```json
-    {"success": true, "ip": "192.168.0.1"}
+    {"success": true}
     ```

-  - Response, if failed (sample).
+  - Response (sample), if failed.
 The response will fail if either the signature was invalid, or the user-server has already been created.
 The reason will be specified in `msg`.
     ```json
     {"success": false, "msg": "This user already has a user-server!"}
     ```

-  > Note: In development, this request does not actually spin up a user-server.
-Instead, it just puts an entry in the directory for a user-server that is *assumed already running*.
-So, you have to start the user-server manually before logging in.
+  > Note: In development, this request does not actually do anything.
+It just returns the success message so the user can get logged in.
+You will have to manually start a local user-server before you can do anything after logging in.
 See the [Frontend](frontend.md) section for details on this.

   > Another note: We have not implemented signature checking yet, so for now this request does *not* require a signature.